San Marcos Growers LogoSan Marcos Growers

 The species plants of Phyllostachys bambusoides are native to China and possibly also to Japan where it is one of the preferred bamboos for construction and furniture manufacture.
 The name for the genus means "leaf spike" and is in reference to the inflorescences.
 The specific epithet refers to this plant being like plants in the genus Bambusa.
 We received this plant from Lew Abe of Abe Nursery and propagated and sold it from 2001 until 2014.

-This information about Phyllostachys bambusoides 'Castillon' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Phyllostachys bambusoides 'Castillon' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]